Who can take or use aciclovir

 Use the cream for at least 4 days.
 If the cold sore has not healed by then, you can carry on using the cream for another 6 days.

-If the sore still has not healed after a total of 10 days, stop using the cream and tell your doctor.
+If the cold sore still has not healed after a total of 10 days, stop using the cream and tell your doctor.

-Cream for genital herpes
+How to use cream for genital herpes

 Wash your hands before and after using the cream.